top of page

 The First 25 Years

-The formation of the club in 1966 coincided with the foundation of the Kerry Mountain Rescue Team.
+The formation of the club in 1966 coincided with the foundation of Kerry Mountain Rescue Team.
 For some 25 years the club and mountain rescue were almost synonymous.
-Members did valiant service on rescues and searches, in training and fundraising.
+Members did valiant service on rescues and searches as well as in training and fundraising.
 This commitment got tangible expression in the construction in Killorglin of the first purpose-built rescue station in the country.

-In order to be good Mountain Rescue team members, familiarity with the hills in the southwest was essential and weekly walks/climbs saw to that.
+In order to be good Mountain Rescue team members, familiarity with the hills and mountains in the southwest was essential and weekly walks/climbs saw to that.
 Other areas were also explored and Easter Camps regularly took members to Connemara, the Comeraghs, the Galtees and Beara.
 A motoring trip to Austria was organised very early on.
-Club members were among the first batch of qualified Mountain Leaders in Ireland and there was a strong commitment to helping mountaineering nationally including providing the founding chairman of FMCI, now MCI (Mountaineering Council of Ireland).
+Club members were among the first batch of qualified Mountain Leaders in Ireland and there was a strong commitment to helping mountaineering nationally including providing the founding chairman of FMCI, the Mountaineering Council of Ireland (now Mountaineering Ireland.

 Members helped with adventure training and were active in the early development of orienteering in the country.
-A visit to Tolleymore (Northern Ireland) led to the conception of what is now is the Cappanalea Outdoor Education Centre.
+A visit to Tollymore (Northern Ireland) led to the conception of what became Cappanalea Outdoor Education Centre.
 The Club put up the deposit for the 55-acre site on which the centre stands.
 A number of National Adventure Meets were organised to promote the Cappanalea project and to introduce people from all over Ireland to the area and to sports such as canoeing, orienteering, hillwalking, rock climbing and surfing.
-The annual MacGillycuddy Reek's Climb, organised with the other Kerry clubs, also allowed walkers from throughout the country to sample high ridge climbing in controlled conditions, something that was needed before clubs acquired trained and experienced leaders.
+The annual Reeks Walk, organised with other Kerry clubs, also allowed hikers from throughout the country to sample high ridge-climbing in controlled conditions, something that was needed before clubs acquired trained and experienced leaders.

-In 1971 RTE interviewed the new Kerry Mountain Rescue Team including Sean O Suilleabháin our current Laune Mountaineering Club President
+In 1971 RTE interviewed the then new Kerry Mountain Rescue Team including Seán Ó Súilleabháin (past President of Laune Mountaineering Club).

 https://www.rte.ie/archives/2016/0310/773868-kerry-mountain-rescue/